codership/documentation/galeracluster/source/documentation/scriptable-sst.rst

 Scriptable State Snapshot Transfers
 =====================================

 When a node sends and receives a :term:`State Snapshot Transfer`, it manage it through processes that run external to the database server.
-In the event that you need more from these processes that the default behavior provides, Galera Cluster provides an interface for custom shell scripts to manage state snapshot transfers on the node.
+If you need more from these processes than the default behavior provides, Galera Cluster provides an interface for custom shell scripts to manage state snapshot transfers on the node.

 .. _`writing-custom-sst`:
 .. rst-class:: rubric-1
 .. rubric:: Using the Common SST Script

 Galera Cluster includes a common script for managing a :term:`State Snapshot Transfer`, which you can use as a starting point in building your own custom script.
-The filename is ``wsrep_sst_common.sh``.
+The filename is ``wsrep_sst_common``.
 For Linux users, the package manager typically installs it for you in ``/usr/bin``.

 The common SST script provides ready functions for parsing argument lists, logging errors, and so on.
 There are no constraints on the order or number of parameters it takes.
-You can add to it new parameters and ignore any of the existing as suits your needs.
+You can add new parameters and ignore any of the existing ones as you prefer.

 It assumes that the storage engine initialization on the receiving node takes place only after the state transfer is complete.
 Meaning that it copies the contents of the source data directory to the destination data directory (with possible variations).